jackocnr/intl-tel-input/.github/CONTRIBUTING.md

 Then to build the new version of utils.js:

 1. Copy intl-tel-input/src/js/utils.js to libphonenumber/javascript/i18n/phonenumbers/demo.js
-2. `ant -f libphonenumber/javascript/build.xml compile-demo`
+2. `ant -f libphonenumber/javascript/build.xml compile-demo` (requires ant to be installed - on MacOS, you can do this with `brew install ant`)
 3. Copy libphonenumber/javascript/i18n/phonenumbers/demo-compiled.js to intl-tel-input/build/js/utils.js

 Then, back in the intl-tel-input dir, first run the tests to make sure nothing has broken: `npm test`, then just commit the new utils.js, and create a pull request on Github.